MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ## Before we start

-You will need a valid `airports-config.yaml` openAPI definition file
+You will need a valid `airports-config.yaml` openAPI definition file.

 ## Materials needed